Using ZIP Archives (for Members of MCS)

 First of all, when you see a link, such as that listed above, you want to download the file.
 The typical way to perform this, is to right-click on the link, and use the "Save As" (or "save link as..") menu item that your browser displays.
 Be sure to remember where you saved the ZIP file.
 If you just click on the link, many browsers will offer you the chance to download the file.
 (Some may offer the option to "Open" the file, while others will immediately download the file.)

 Once downloaded, extracting the contents of ZIP files is very easy if you are using the Windows (tm) operating system.
 Simply double-click on the ".zip" file that you just downloaded.
-Windows versions after about "95" will automatically display the "Archive" contents to you.
+Windows versions after approximately "95" will automatically display the "Archive" contents to you.
 Copy the files from the content list of the archive to the desired location on your system.
-At that point, you can use the enclosed file(s).
-See the links near the bottom of this page for using those electronic formats.
+Once copied, you can use the enclosed file(s) on your computer.
+See the links near the bottom of this page for using other electronic formats.

 If you are not using Windows, you can still extract ZIP archive contents.
 There is a very good free product called 7ZIP, which has been released for a wide variety of phones, tablets, and computer systems.
 Download and use that product (or App) to extract the ZIP contents.
 You can get a free copy of 7ZIP from the website 7ZIP Download.
 Near the bottom of the web page are listed the non-Windows systems for which you can get a free copy of 7ZIP.
 Follow their installation instructions.
 Use your App "store" on the phone or tablet to get the 7ZIP App for your particular device.